burmisov/mpc-tss-js/README.md

 - [x] Keygen round 3
 - [x] Keygen round 4
 - [x] Keygen round 5
+- [ ] Implement KeyConfig hashing and amend round 5
+- [x] End-to-end test with keygen and signing with fresh keys (manual)
-- [ ] End-to-end test with keygen and signing with fresh keys
+- [ ] End-to-end test with keygen and signing with fresh keys (auto)
 - [ ] check zk/mod

 ### Other